Official League Rules (2021)

 Uniforms & Equipment

 Uniforms: Teams are not required to have matching jerseys or shorts.
 The jerseys, however, must be of a like color so as not to cause confusion either for the officials or the opposing team.
-It is the visiting team’s responsibility to confirm that there will be no uniform color conflicts when traveling to an away game.
-The home team has the priority for jersey color.
-Jersey colors will be declared by teams prior to the start of the season to avoid conflicts.
-Teams are encouraged to use reversibles whenever possible.

 The Helmet: A protective helmet, equipped with face mask, chin pad and a cupped four point chin strap fastened to all four hookups, must be worn by all men’s players.
 All helmets and facemasks must be NOCSAE (National Operating Committee on Standards for Athletic Equipment) approved.